Monetary vs. Non-Monetary Incentives for Program Participation

 One of the less prominent provisions of No Child Left Behind was one that set aside funds to allow low-income students in low-performing schools free access to tutoring, termed Supplemental Education Services (SEdS).
 While estimates of SEdS benefits for students have varied by location and provider one finding has been consistent—low attendance.
 In a recent randomized experiment, researchers at the National Center for Performance Incentives at Vanderbilt University’s Peabody College of Education and Human Development set out to test whether eligible students would attend more regularly for money or praise.

-We randomly selected 300 SEdS-eligible 5th-8th grade students in a large Southern urban school district, where prior estimates of SEdS effectiveness indicated the tutoring services were relatively high quality (see an earlier paper for details).
+We randomly selected 300 SEdS-eligible 5th-8th grade students in a large Southern urban school district, where prior estimates of SEdS effectiveness indicated the tutoring services were relatively high quality.
 We then Participants randomly assigned students to one of three groups:

 - A reward of $100 (distributed via an online platform) for consistent attendance;

 - Certificates of recognition, signed by the school’s district superintendent, mailed to the student’s home for consistent attendance,

 - A control group, which received no experimental incentives.

 The students who were offered up to $100 for regular attendance were no more likely to attend sessions than if they were offered nothing at all.
 Alternatively, when we offered students and their parents a certificate for attending tutoring sessions regularly, the differences were dramatic.
 The certificate group attended about 40 percent more of their tutoring hours than those in the control group.